UPCArtifacts/RTj/README.md

 Then, after cloning RTj project, go to the cloned project and run command `mvn package`.
 If the build sucessfully finishes, it should be the jar  `RTj-0.0.1-SNAPSHOT-jar-with-dependencies.jar` on folder `target`. (you can rename it to rtj.jar for simplicity).

+Before running the test cases, you need to compile the project under test.
+For that, go to `examples/rt-project` and execute `mvn test`.

 ## Execution